jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.27 RobertsCrossFilter

-Performs a Robert's cross edge-detection filter on an image..
+Performs a Robert's cross edge-detection filter on an image.

 *Parameters*: